Orville Lynn Majors

 Orville Lynn Majors (April 24, 1961 – September 24, 2017) was a licensed practical nurse and serial killer who was convicted of murdering his patients in Clinton, Indiana.
 Though he was tried for only seven murders and convicted of six, he was believed to have caused additional deaths between 1993 and 1995, when he was employed by the hospital at which the deaths occurred and for which he was investigated.
-It was reported that he murdered patients who he claimed were demanding, whiny, or disproportionately adding to his work load.
+It was reported that he murdered patients whom he claimed were demanding, whiny, or disproportionately adding to his work load.